skiliton/demo-eigenvalue-algorithms/README.md

 * Support for 3 different algorithms: QR, Jacobi, Power iterations

 ## Setup
-To run this project, build it using Apache Maven version 3.3.9 or higher and add alias to simplify command invocation:
+To run this project, build it using Apache Maven version 3.3.9 or higher and add an alias to simplify command invocation:

 ```
 $ cd ../demo-eigenvalue-algorithms